Your donation to the site, even the smallest amount, will help us distribute our children's ministry resources to churches across the world.

 Ewe Said It!

-a sweet skit which tells the story of some Spring Lambs who anxiously await Ewe's arrival to hear the story of the Good Shepherd several generations after the first Christmas.
+Several generations after the first Christmas, some spring lambs anxiously await Ewe's arrival to hear the story of the Good Shepherd.

 Mary Goemaat, Children's Director at Faith Church in Michigan wrote in to say, "A few years ago our church created an original Christmas production, a brainstorm of the associate pastor and myself that we pulled together out of necessity.
 We include many different programs and ages of kids and put it all together in "Grandpa Remembers".